CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 ## Commercial

 Commercial projects are currently only available through the Service Desk.
-Please contact <servicedesk@csc.fi> for more information.
+Please [contact CSC Service Desk](../support/contact.md) for more information.

 ## Course